 St. Luke’s Rodale Institute Organic Farm

 St. Luke’s University Health Network has partnered with the Rodale Institute to develop an organic produce farm located at Anderson Campus.
 The farm is used to provide locally grown organic produce throughout our network.
-Produce from the farm will be utilized in our network cafeterias and served to patients, employees, and visitors.
+Produce from the farm is utilized in our network cafeterias and served to patients, employees, and visitors.
 Working with the Rodale Institute to develop the St. Luke’s Rodale Institute Organic Farm allows St. Luke’s to continue providing patients with a holistic health care experience that creates a positive atmosphere for health and healing.
 By providing patients, visitors, and staff members with local grown organic produce, St. Luke’s is showing a commitment to the environment and promoting the health and well-being of our patients and the community.
 Excess produce will be sold to staff members and the community allowing these individuals to make healthy eating choices in their own homes, contributing to healthier lifestyles.
 The St. Luke’s Rodale Institute Organic Farm allows the network to raise community awareness about the importance of healthy eating and the impact of food choices on overall health and well-being.

 What are we Growing?

-To supply our network with fresh organic produce that will be utilized daily in our cafeterias, Farmer Lynn and Farmer Steph have planted a variety of different produce items on our 11.5 acre farm and expects to harvest over 100 varieties of produce this year.
+To supply our network with fresh organic produce that will be utilized daily in our cafeterias, Farmer Steph has planted a variety of different produce items on our 8 acre farm and expects to harvest around 100 varieties of produce this year.

 Some of the crops that will be harvested throughout the year include: lettuce/salad greens, broccoli, tomatoes (cherry, paste, and slicers), peppers (sweet and hot), cucumbers, summer squash, Swiss chard & kale, garlic, cabbage, beets, potatoes, and herbs (dill, cilantro, basil, sage, and thyme).

-In addition, Farmer Lynn and Farmer Steph have assembled a 1,120 sq. ft. hoop house (greenhouse) that will be utilized to extend the growing season.
+With help, Farmer Steph has assembled a 1,120 sq. ft. hoop house (greenhouse) that is utilized to extend the growing season.
 Through their fundraising efforts the St. Luke’s Auxiliary has helped to provide financial support for the development of the hoop house.

-The St. Luke’s Rodale Institute Organic Farm is a chemical free farm in transition to be certified organic.
+The St. Luke’s Rodale Institute Organic Farm is a chemical free, certified organic farm.

 New this Season